Peru trips & educational tours

 Getting around

-1. Buses: Buses are the most common form of public transport in Peru, and there are both local and long-distance buses available.
-Local buses are often crowded and may not have air conditioning, but they are very cheap.
-Long-distance buses are more comfortable and have air conditioning, but they are also more expensive.
+Buses are the most common form of public transport in Peru, with both short and long-distance buses available.
+Local buses are often crowded and stuffy, but cheap.
+Long-distance buses are more expensive – but are more comfortable and have air conditioning.

-2. Taxis: Taxis are widely available in Peru, especially in urban areas.
-Taxis are not metered, so it is important to negotiate the fare with the driver before starting the journey.
-It is recommended to use licensed taxis or ride-hailing apps to ensure safety.
+Taxis are plentiful in Peru, especially in urban areas.
+They are not metered, so it is important to negotiate the fare with the driver before starting the journey.
+It’s a good idea to use licensed taxis or ride-hailing apps to ensure safety.

 Peru travel guides

 Keen to read an Peru travel guide?
-Take a look at the world-famous Lonely Planet book.
+The world-famous Lonely Planet book is a good place to start!

 Food and drink

-Peruvian cuisine is considered one of the most diverse and exciting in the world, blending influences from indigenous cultures, Spanish colonizers, African slaves, and Asian immigrants.
+Peruvian cuisine is one of the most diverse and exciting in the world, blending influences from Indigenous cultures, Spanish colonizers, African slaves, and Asian immigrants.
 The country’s varied geography and climate have also contributed to the development of distinct regional cuisines.

-Some of the most popular dishes in Peru include ceviche, a dish of marinated raw fish or seafood, typically served with sweet potato and corn; lomo saltado, a stir-fry of beef, onions, tomatoes, and potatoes; ají de gallina, a creamy chicken stew flavored with aji peppers; and causa, a layered dish made with mashed potatoes, avocado, and seafood or chicken.
+Some of the most popular dishes in Peru include ceviche, a dish of raw fish or seafood marinated in lemon or lime, typically served with sweet potato and corn; lomo saltado, a stir-fry of beef, onions, tomatoes, and potatoes; ají de gallina, a creamy chicken stew flavored with aji peppers; and causa, a layered dish made with mashed potatoes, avocado, and seafood or chicken.

 Safety